weechat/specs.weechat.org/specs/2023-002-key-bindings-improvements.md

 7. Convert all legacy keys to new format when reading configuration, use new format everywhere
 8. Make keys standard options, so they can be managed with `/set` and `/fset` commands
 9. Make command `/key` without arguments open the fset buffer with all keys
-10. Fix broken affected scripts
+10. Fix scripts using legacy keys (optional, no urgency)
-11. Update other affected scripts to use new key format

 ## References